physimals/verbena/doc/theory.rst

 The Modified Vascular Model
 ---------------------------

-VERBENA implements a modified version of the Vascular Model whereby the MTT is not pre-calcualted from the data, but instead is a further parameter to be estimated as part of the inference applied to the data, see Chappell et al..
+VERBENA implements a modified version of the Vascular Model whereby the MTT is not pre-calculated from the data, but instead is a further parameter to be estimated as part of the inference applied to the data, see Chappell et al..
 This removes the risk of bias from the separate MTT calculation and also allows for a separate macro vascular component to be implemented within the model.

+The other model parameter used by Verbena is named lambda and is identified with :math:`\alpha`. in the residue function model.
+Hence in it's basic form the Verbena model contains three parameters:
+``CBF``, ``MTT`` and ``lambda``.
+An additional parameter ``delta`` can be used to model a delay in the arrival of the arterial input.

 Macro Vascular Contamination
 ----------------------------